Richard Hooker: Last years (1595–1600)

 In 1595, Hooker became rector of the parishes of St. Mary the Virgin in Bishopsbourne and St. John the Baptist in Barham, both in Kent, and left London to continue his writing.
-He published the fifth book of "Of the Laws" in 1597.
+He published the fifth book of the Laws in 1597.
 It is longer than the first four taken together.
-He died 3 November 1600 at his rectory in Bishopsbourne and was buried in the chancel of the church, being survived by his wife and four daughters.
+He died on 3 November 1600 at his rectory in Bishopsbourne and was buried in the chancel of the church, being survived by his wife and four daughters.
 His will includes the following provision: "Item, I give and bequeth three pounds of lawful English money towards the building and making of a newer and sufficient pulpitt in the p'sh of Bishopsbourne."
 The pulpit can still be seen in Bishopsbourne church, along with a statue of him.
 Subsequently, a monument was erected there by William Cowper in 1632 which described him as "judicious".

 Works

-Apart from the Lawes, Hooker's lesser writings, which are few in number, fall into three groups: those related to the Temple Controversy with Travers (including three sermons); those connected with the last writing of the last books of the Laws; and other miscellaneous sermons (four complete plus three fragments).
+Apart from the Laws, Hooker's lesser writings, which are few in number, fall into three groups: those related to the Temple Controversy with Travers (including three sermons); those connected with the last writing of the last books of the Laws; and other miscellaneous sermons (four complete plus three fragments).

 Learned Discourse of Justification

 This sermon from 1585 was one of those that triggered Travers' attack and appeal to the Privy Council.
-Travers accused Hooker of preaching doctrine favourable to the Church of Rome when in fact he had just described their differences emphasising that Rome attributed to works "a power of satisfying God for sin".
+Travers accused Hooker of preaching doctrine favourable to the Church of Rome when in fact he had just described their differences, emphasising that Rome attributed to works "a power of satisfying God for sin".
 For Hooker, works were a necessary expression of thanksgiving for unmerited justification by a merciful God.
-Hooker defended his belief in the doctrine of Justification by faith, but argued that even those who did not understand or accept this could be saved by God.
+Hooker defended his belief in the doctrine of justification by faith, but argued that even those who did not understand or accept this could be saved by God.

 Hooker also expresses in this work the classic ordo salutis that recognises the distinction between justification and sanctification as two forms of righteousness while at the same time emphasising the role the sacraments have in justification.
 Hooker's approach to this topic is seen as a classic example of the Anglican via media.

-Of the Lawes of Ecclesiastical Politie
+Of the Laws of Ecclesiastical Polity

-Of the Lawes of Ecclesiastical Politie is Hooker's best-known work, with the first four books being published in 1594.
-The fifth was published in 1597, while the final three were published posthumously, and indeed may not all be his own work.
+Of the Laws of Ecclesiastical Polity (original spelling, Of the Lawes of Ecclesiastical Politie) is Hooker's best-known work, with the first four books being published in 1594.
+The fifth book was published in 1597, while the final three were published posthumously, and indeed may not all be his own work.
 Structurally, the work is a carefully worked out reply to the general principles of Puritanism as found in the "Admonition" and Thomas Cartwright's follow-up writings, more specifically: